fighterzi-eng/programmingchess/README.md

 Logic:

 * If any legal move exists → game continues
+* it checks by checking every square for every piece and returns 0 if it found any possible move else returns 1 or 2
 * If none exist:

   * King in check → Checkmate